amudalamadhusudhan/Embedded-os/README.md

 - Conditional Variables (Condvars)

+# day 13

 - Shared Memory

 - shm_open
 - ftruncate
 - mmap (attach the shared memory to the address space of the process)
 - Allocated in the User space
 - Fastest IPC
 - Race condition => Mutual Exclusion => Semaphores
 - Fixed size of data
 - Assignment:
     1. P1: Declare your own struct => {pid, ppid}
     2. P1: Tranfer struct to another process P2
     3. P2: Recv this struct and print it out